 What you can do in the meantime

 To diagnose heart failure, your doctor will take a careful medical history and perform a physical examination.
 Your doctor will also check for the presence of risk factors such as high blood pressure.
 Using a stethoscope, your doctor can listen to your lungs for signs of congestion.
 The stethoscope also picks up abnormal heart sounds that may suggest heart failure.
 The doctor may examine the veins in your neck and check for fluid buildup in your abdomen and legs.
 After the physical exam, your doctor may also order some of these tests:

 Classifying heart failure

+These scoring systems are not independent of each other.
+Your doctor often will use them together to help decide your best treatment options.
 Ask your doctor about your score if you're interested in determining the severity of your heart failure.
 Your doctor can help you interpret your score and plan your treatment based on your condition.

 Treatments and drugs

 Heart failure is a chronic disease needing lifelong management.
 However, with treatment, signs and symptoms of heart failure can improve and the heart sometimes becomes stronger.
 Treatment may help you live longer and reduce your chance of dying suddenly.
 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, repairing a heart valve or controlling a fast heart rhythm may reverse heart failure.
 But for most people, the treatment of heart failure involves a balance of the right medications, and in some cases, devices that help the heart beat and contract properly.